emmonh/arch-dotfiles/README.md

 # systemctl enable --now systemd-resolved
 ```

-If there's a network available we can test the adequate functioning of the configuration with
+If there's a network available, test the configuration with:

 ```
 # networkctl status <interface>